 Method + Pros - Cons What's Involved WIPO Prediction Tool Use World Intellectual Property Organization tool specifically designed to 'predict' inventor sex from first name Note: See the full step-by-step guide for detailed instructions.
-Simplest approach to implement (a good option for small offices) Doesn't require input from inventors Can be quickly implemented by any staff, including students or interns Least accurate Doesn't let inventors self- identify Assumes an overly simplistic Male/Female dichotomy of gender Provide spreadsheet of inventor first names to WIPO WIPO will run spreadsheet against their Gender Dictionary and return data Resolve any blanks or unknowns in the returned data Aggregate data for analysis and reporting to AUTM TTO Collects via ID Form Include a sex or gender question on your TTO's Invention Disclosure Form (see suggested wording on reverse) Highly accurate approach Allows inventors to self-report More complex to implement May result in missing data if inventors choose not to respond to the question Determine form of sex or gender question to be used on the ID Form Design implementation system compatible with your ID Form process and database Access Institution's Data Access sex data already collected by your institution (e.g., in central HR database) Most accurate approach Data likely aligns with AUTM's question Inventors have already reported it themselves Is already collected and stored by the Institution May be difficult to access data or find a collaborator who can pull the data May require specialized database knowledge Resource and time intensive Locate your institution's data on employees' sex Determine your TTO's approach to accessing that data
+Simplest approach to implement (a good option for small offices) Doesn't require input from inventors Can be quickly implemented by any staff, including students or interns Least accurate Doesn't let inventors self- identify Assumes an overly simplistic Male/Female dichotomy of gender Pull spreadsheet of inventor first names Run names though "Gender Name Estimator" tool from Oliver Erikson Insights (MacOs only) Or, Run against WIPO Gender Dictionary (WGND 2.0) in GitHub.
+Resolve any blanks or unknowns in data Aggregate data for analysis &amp; reporting to AUTM TTO Collects via ID Form Include a sex or gender question on your TTO's Invention Disclosure Form (see suggested wording on reverse) Highly accurate approach Allows inventors to self-report More complex to implement May result in missing data if inventors choose not to respond to the question Determine form of sex or gender question to be used on the ID Form Design implementation system compatible with your ID Form process and database Access Institution's Data Access sex data already collected by your institution (e.g., in central HR database) Most accurate approach Data likely aligns with AUTM's question Inventors have already reported it themselves Is already collected and stored by the Institution May be difficult to access data or find a collaborator who can pull the data May require specialized database knowledge Resource and time intensive Locate your institution's data on employees' sex Determine your TTO's approach to accessing that data